-The Board reserves the right to recruit and decide the remuneration benefit of the top management employees.
-The CEO has been given with the authority by Bangladesh Bank to recruit and decide remuneration benefit of the mid and lower level management in line with the industry best practice.
+The Board reserves the right to recruit and decide the remuneration benefit of the senior management employees.
+The CEO has been given with the authority to recruit and decide remuneration benefit of the mid and lower level management in line with the industry best practice.